 As always, it is worth checking with the specific schools to which you are applying to see what their admissions committees prefer in applications.

-For those of you looking toward the February test, good luck with your preparations!
+Best of luck with your preparations!

 photo credit: no more tests 05.30.09 [150] via photopin (license)